5.1. COURSE SELECTION

 Graduate courses for which students receive grades of 60-64% are minimally acceptable in a Postgraduate Diploma program, provided the GPA is at least 65%.

-Academic units wishing to apply higher than the minimum acceptable grades for passing a course should submit a course modification form (GSR 400.2) to the CGPS.
-Forms can be found on the CGPS website.
+Academic units wishing to apply higher than the minimum acceptable grades for passing a course must submit a graduate course modification form to CGPS via the CGPS Service Desk